aryemans/ml_project/final.markdown

 These results validate the use of **semantic embedding techniques** in scientific document classification.
 By incorporating BERT-based embeddings and structuring the classification task around the abstract and results sections, our models were able to better capture the methodological essence of research papers.
 These findings emphasize the importance of leveraging contextualized representations and more expressive model architectures in automated literature analysis tasks.

 #### Data Poisoning (Comparison of TF-IDF vs. BERT Logistic Regression)

+To evaluate the robustness of semantic representations, we performed label-aware data poisoning on a multi-label ML paper dataset.
+This involved injecting misleading keywords—specifically referencing model families not present in each paper’s label vector—into the abstract and results sections.
+The goal was to degrade the effectiveness of shallow text features like TF-IDF and favor models that rely on semantic context.

+We chose logistic regression as the classifier for both TF-IDF and BERT embeddings.
+While not the most powerful model, its simplicity allows us to isolate the impact of the input representation.
+This setup highlights whether context-aware models like BERT can outperform sparse methods under noisy, obfuscated conditions.

 The TF-IDF model showed strong alignment between high-weighted features and specific labels, enabling it to perform well even after semantic poisoning.
 Terms like `"autoencoder"` (10.34, Label 0), `"gan"` (11.46, Label 2), and `"svm"` (12.49, Label 13) acted as near-perfect class indicators.
 These aren't learned semantic associations but reflect rigid co-occurrence patterns—TF-IDF effectively memorized domain-specific token-label mappings from the training data.